Cleaning your aquarium and maintaining it in good shape is essential for its long-term success.

 The gas saturation of a liquid depends on its temperature.

-If you quickly heat up water you will see these small bubbles forming inside its container, following the drastic change in temperature.
+If you quickly heat up any water you will see these small bubbles forming inside its container, following the drastic change in temperature.

 This is because warm water can hold less gas than colder water.